parapet-io/parapet/README.md

 When a mailbox overflows, events are routed to `EventLog` (a no-op stub by default - override `eventLog` to persist).

+## How it differs

+* **vs actor frameworks (Akka, etc.)** - similar process/mailbox model, but handlers are programs (values) in a typed DSL.
+They are composable, inspectable, and re-interpretable rather than directly executed behaviours.

+* **vs effect systems (Cats Effect, ZIO)** - builds on an effect runtime and adds a structured model of distributed processes: mailboxes, message passing, supervision.

+* **Same program, multiple interpreters.** A handler runs unchanged in production and under a deterministic test interpreter - no test-mode fork of your code, no separate simulation framework.

 ## Contributing

 The project is in active development.
 Issues, ideas, and pull requests are welcome.